metadatacenter/cedar-docker-build/README.md

 admin tool; `--clear` removes them and restores the published-artifact behaviour.
 Staged jars are git-ignored, so nothing here changes what a release builds.

+### Split Frontend Preview Images

+Workspace and Template Designer build directly from their local checkouts while they are in preview:

+    ./bin/build-split-preview-frontends.sh
+    ./bin/build-split-preview-frontends.sh workspace
+    ./bin/build-split-preview-frontends.sh designer

+The script takes the shared nginx, Node, image-prefix, and image-version declarations from `bin/cedar-images-base.sh`, then uses the Dockerfile in each extracted frontend repository.
+The preview images are deliberately not in `CEDAR_DOCKER_IMAGES`; `build all` and the production image release loop therefore remain unchanged until staging acceptance explicitly promotes them.

 ### Releasing Images

 An included script called `./bin/release-all-images.sh` tags and releases all images after they have been built.